pateskinasy/pateskinasy.github.io/_pages/about.md

 Hi, I'm Pat Eskinasy.

-On this site, you’ll find some articles I’ve written, notes on interesting things I’ve read recently, and will get to know a little about me.
+On this site, you’ll find some articles I’ve written and will get to know a little about me.

 You can also find me at [Twitter](https://twitter.com/celue), [Medium](https://medium.com/@celue), [Linkedin](https://linkedin.com/in/pateskinasy) and [Github](https://github.com/pateskinasy).
 You may also join my [Newsletter](https://upscri.be/611534).